iifl-logo

 Diverse product portfolio

 Gopal Snacks offers a wide array of packaged snack products.
 This diverse product range helps the Company mitigate the risk of seasonal sales fluctuations and market disruptions.
-The Company ensures a consistent revenue flow throughout the year by diversifying their product range.
+By offering a broad selection of products, the Company maintains stable revenue streams across different seasons and market conditions.

 Forward and backward integration